Shopping Cart is empty.

 The work done by the United Nations, responsible governments, NGOs and diamond industry leaders has been successful.
 However the global diamond industry is vast.
 Greed is not exclusive to Africa and criminal elements trade rough of dubious origin where they can.
 In Zimbabwe human rights continue to persist, under the "legitimate" government, and while responsible trading centers eschew Zimbabwe rough, it flows freely into China and India.
 KPCS fraud has been uncovered in many countries.
 And, while border controls are rigid in Belgium and the USA, the possibility of corruption exists, even in Canada where “conflict-free” is used as a national marketing slogan.
 Are most diamonds untouched by conflict and crime?
 Yes.
 However, unless you walked the diamond yourself from mine to sorting to trading house through cutting and parcel buyer to the ultimate retail outlet, nothing can be 100 percent certain.

 We are firmly committed to knowing the origins of the diamonds we craft.
-We do everything in our power to guarantee conflict-free provenance, including conscientious and strictly vetted partnerships.
-We support initiatives which are bringing beneficiation, infrastructure and education into diamond producing countries.
+We maintain conscientious and strictly vetted partnerships, sourcing natural crystals from conflict-free regions of the world where positive beneficiation imperatives bring economic growth and prosperity to locals in the diamond value chain.
 Moreover, by highlighting and talking about this issue (contrary to those who minimize it or make impossible claims) we wish to promote more discussion on the topic.
 We will not deny the issue, nor hide from it.

 Be proactive.
 Discuss the situation with dealers.
 Test their knowledge on the subject and ask to see proof that their diamonds came from Kimberley-Compliant suppliers.
 We urge you to purchase from established, legitimate sources and let suppliers know that price isn't your only consideration.
 Support non-government organizations and join hands with others committed to humanitarian rights and “green” practices.
 We may not be able to change politics or end corruption, but we can be vigilant and speak with one voice.